'Non mortem timemus, sed cogitationem'.-

 His name would be then immortalised but loathed, by the vengeful families of the victims he killed.

-He wore the masks of a thousand souls, and Count Valdemar was eventually, one of the last proscribed of the notorious Spanish Inquisition.
+He wore the masks of a thousand souls, and Count Valdemar was eventually one of the last prisoners, who were proscribed by the notorious Spanish Inquisition.

-His declaration was full of a fathomless utterance of words.
-'You ask, if I am truly mad inquisitor?
+His final declaration before his execution was full of a fathomless utterance of words of a deranged mind, 'You ask, if I am truly mad inquisitor?
 Those subjective whims of delight were the whims to kill, yes, kill, kill-that ghostly voice in my brain, getting louder and louder.
 No-avaunt the terrible daemons of the night!'

 I had returned to England after the trial and sentence.
 Count Valdemar was hanged the following morning, and the terrible image of the Castle of Almodóvar haunted me forever.